 💧 When to water

-Following a water conservation ordinance that was passed by our city council in 2017, Sacramento residents and businesses must adjust how often they irrigate their landscapes with sprinklers twice a year.
+Following a water conservation ordinance that was passed by City Council in 2017, Sacramento residents and businesses must biannually adjust how often they irrigate their landscapes with sprinklers.

 Here’s how the changes shake out:

 - From Nov.
 1-Feb.
 28 of each year, landscapes can be watered once per week at anytime on Saturday or Sunday.
 However, watering during the week is prohibited.